 |Avg.
 FPS||Max FPS||Min FPS|

 Some more modern games don't give you much of a choice.
 Battlefield 5, for example, offers me two TAA quality options.
 Assassin's Creed Odyssey offers low, medium, high, and adaptive options.

 It depends on your GPU, your preference, and what kind of performance you're after.
 If framerate is an issue, however, the choice is usually obvious: FXAA is very efficient.
 If you've got an RTX card, and the game you're playing supports it, give DLSS a try—you paid for it, and it's top of the line.
 In older games, you'll probably have to do a bit of testing to get the combination of look and performance you want.
 If you have the hardware to do it, you can also try supersampling instead of using the built-in options, which usually works.
 Overriding settings in other ways, however, isn't a sure thing.

 Overriding anti-aliasing settings

 Theoretically, in-game graphics options shouldn’t matter.
-You can just open up the Nvidia or AMD control panel and override their settings—use 32x CSAA if you want.
+You can just open up the Nvidia or AMD control panel and override their settings.
 Unfortunately, that’s not really the case.
 While you can set overrides for any game, I've had little success getting them to work.
-The two most recent games I tried were Shadow of Mordor and Defense Grid 2, and neither accepted any overrides.
-The only games out of the 10 or so that I tried that worked were Left 4 Dead 2 and Half-Life 2: Lost Coast.

 "Very often when overrides don't work it's due to deferred rendering," says Vining, "which just breaks a lot of common anti-aliasing techniques."
 Alex Austin also notes that some of his techniques don't work with override settings.
 So, it's just a matter of testing.
 Turn off all AA in the in-game options, set the override in your control panel, and hop back in: it should be apparent whether or not it took effect.